mikedilger/mosaic-spec/docs/bootstrap.md

 Bootstraps are not [records](record.md).
 They have their own format.

-Bootstrap records MUST always be signed by a master key, never by a subordinate key.
+Bootstraps MUST always be signed by a master key, never by a subordinate key.

 ## Mainline DHT